tomjaguarpaw/blog.poisson.chat/posts/2018-06-06-hlists-dependent-haskell.md

   If 'False _ d = d
 \end{code}

-This family is polykinded, which is just another name for polymorphism, just for type-level constructs: `If :: forall k.
+This family is polykinded, which is just another name for polymorphism of type-level constructs: `If :: forall k.
 Bool -> k -> k -> k`.
 (`PolyKinds` extension; kinds are to types as types are to terms.)

 It will take a bit of setup to be able to use `If`, so let's put it aside for